MaZderMind/osm-history-renderer/TUTORIAL.md

 congratulations, you're now equipped with everything you need.

 ## cutting your area
  Most people will want to create their own extract before rendering, so we'll cover this step here, too.
 First, go to [GWDG](http://ftp5.gwdg.de/pub/misc/openstreetmap/osm-full-history-extracts/110919/pbf/) and find the extract that fits your desired area best.
 In this example we'll render the city of Karlsruhe, so we'll download the germany extract.
-If you can't find a matching extract, download the [http://ftp5.gwdg.de/pub/misc/openstreetmap/osm-full-history-extracts/full-planet-110919-1418.osh.pbf](full-planet pbf).
+If you can't find a matching extract, download the [full-planet pbf](http://ftp5.gwdg.de/pub/misc/openstreetmap/osm-full-history-extracts/full-planet-110919-1418.osh.pbf).

     mkdir osm-data
     cd osm-data